 These awards are based on the merit qualifications of the scholar without regard to financial need.
 Advancement in the scholarship process will depend on the following criteria: demonstrated high academic achievement throughout high school, proven and potential leadership qualities, active participation in extracurricular activities throughout high school, and unique experiences.

-Applicants must be United States Citizens or legal Permanent Residents (of the U.S.), and be qualified for admissions to North Carolina State University and committed to a baccalaureate program of study in the College of Textiles.
+Applicants must be qualified for admissions to North Carolina State University and committed to a baccalaureate program of study in the College of Textiles.